427 Special Operations Aviation Squadron

 427 Special Operations Aviation Squadron (427 SOAS) (427^{e} Escadron d'opérations spéciales d'aviation, 427 EOSA) is a tactical helicopter unit that provides aviation support to Canadian Special Operations Forces Command.
-The squadron is based at CFB Petawawa, Ontario with a fleet of Bell CH-146 Griffon helicopters.
+The squadron is based at Garrison Petawawa (CFB Petawawa), Ontario with a fleet of Bell CH-146 Griffon helicopters.
 It was founded during the Second World War as No. 427 Squadron RCAF.